Lithium Batteries and Thermal Runaway

 Recently chatting to someone who had built their own lithium battery bank from imported cells, we found them ill-prepared for a thermal runaway.
 Their cells had no protection.

-So where does it leave a private person like you and me?
-Risk verse Reward.
+So where does it leave a private person, thinking of buying and installing our own?

 victron battery management